yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [Applied Elasticity](https://github.com/jeevanjyoti4/elasticity): A collection of notebooks used to determine solutions to some classical 2D elasticity problems.
 These were mostly live coded during class hours by [Jeevanjyoti Chakraborty](http://www.facweb.iitkgp.ac.in/~jeevanjyoti) as part of the course "Applied Elasticity" in the Mechanical Engineering Department of the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/).

-* [The collapse of bubble near a wall](https://github.com/dmnguyen92/The-collapse-of-bubble-near-a-wall): This notebook solve the Rayleigh–Plesset equation to explain captured images of the collapse of a bubble near a solid boundary.

 ### Earth Science and Geo-Spatial data